AdobeDocs/workfront.en/help/administration-and-setup/tips-tricks-and-troubleshooting/how-to-get-data-out-of-wf.md

 ## Use our open API

-if you have the right resources in your organization, they can build a custom API to retrieve all your data from `Workfront`:
+if you have the right resources in your organization, they can build a custom API to retrieve all your data from Workfront:

 * `Pros`:&nbsp;You are in control of what exports from the system.